-- of the SEA Directive into a SA.
-Further guidance is contained within the Appendices of this report. - 2.6.
+- 2.6.
 Schedule 2 of the Neighbourhood Planning (General) Regulations 20125 refers to the Habitats Directive.
 The Regulations require Habitats Regulations Assessment (HRA) screening to be undertaken to identify if a Neighbourhood Plan would have a significant impact on nature conservation sites that are of European importance, also referred to as Natura 2000 sites.
 Article 6 (3) of the EU habitats Directive6 and Regulation 61 of the Habitats and Species Regulations 20107 (as amended) requires that an Appropriate Assessment is carried out on any plan or project likely to have a significant effect on a European site. - 2.7.
-To fulfil the legal requirements to identify if likely significant effects will occur on European sites with the implementation of the Neighbourhood Plan for Yaxham, an HRA Screening Assessment should be undertaken.
-Details of the internationally designated sites need to be assessed to see if there is the potential for the implementation of the Neighbourhood Plan for Yaxham to have an impact on the site.
+To fulfil the legal requirements to identify if likely significant effects will occur on European sites with the implementation of the JNP, a HRA Screening Assessment should be undertaken.
+Details of the internationally designated sites need to be assessed to see if there is the potential for the implementation of the JNP to have an impact on the site.
 The Regulations state that the making of a Neighbourhood Plan is unlikely to have a significant effect on a site designated at European level for its biodiversity, however, this needs to be ascertained and this can be done at the time the screening opinion is being sought. - 2.8.
 The legislation requires that where there is a 'risk' of a significant effect on a European site, either individually or in combination with other plans or projects, then there will be a requirement for the Neighbourhood Plan to progress from HRA screening to Appropriate Assessment.
 This is known as the precautionary principle.